 The elements of MICRA can help a plaintiff in a medical malpractice case determine the types of compensation he or she can claim.
 It’s vital to consider the noneconomic damages cap when determining the potential value of a claim.
 If the claimant’s noneconomic damages are greater than his or her economic damages, MICRA may hurt more than help.
 A low-income plaintiff who loses a spouse due to medical malpractice or medication errors may not gain very much in economic damages and will likely feel his or her noneconomic damages more acutely but can only receive up to $250,000 in compensation.
 If you have additional questions regarding medical malpractice laws in California, talk to a dedicated Long Beach medical malpractice lawyer in Los Angeles.

 How Long Do You Have to File a Medical Malpractice Claim in California?

 A person who wants to file a medical malpractice claim in California must do so within the statute of limitations, or time limit for filing a claim.
-In California, the statute of limitations for medical malpractice claims is one year from the date of the injury-causing incident in question.
+In Southern California, the statute of limitations for medical malpractice claims is one year from the date of the injury-causing incident in question.
 However, some injuries do not manifest noticeable symptoms until after some time has passed.
 In these cases, the statute of limitations begins on the “date of discovery,” or the date the claimant noticed the symptoms of the injury.
 This relatively short window means it’s crucial to act quickly to start a medical malpractice claim.

 What Constitutes Medical Malpractice?